litmuschaos/v1-litmus-docs/docs/faq-troubleshooting.md

 - The ChaosExperiment CR for the experiment (name) specified in the ChaosEngine .spec.experiments list is not installed.
   If so, please install the desired experiment from the [chaoshub](https://hub.litmuschaos.io)

-- The dependent resources for the ChaosExperiment, such as configmap & secret volumes (as specified in the ChaosExperiment CR or the ChaosEngine CR) may not be present in the cluster (or in the desired namespace).
+- The dependent resources for the ChaosExperiment, such as ConfigMap & secret volumes (as specified in the ChaosExperiment CR or the ChaosEngine CR) may not be present in the cluster (or in the desired namespace).
 The runner pod doesn’t proceed with creation of experiment resources if the dependencies are unavailable.